andrewlimaza/sitewide-notice-wp/readme.txt

 * Please update your Sitewide Notice WP to the latest version to ensure the plugin runs correctly.

 == Changelog ==
+= 2.3 =
+* Security: Fixed a potential XSS issue.
+Added wp_kses to banner message options.
+* Enhancement: Added in filter for frontend banner text `swnza_banner_text`.
+* Enhancement: Added in filter for allowed HTML in the banner message options `swnza_message_kses`.

 = 2.2 =
 * Bug Fix: Support TwentyTwenty theme.
 Fixed an issue where loading the wp-alpha-color.js was causing issues.
 * Enhancement: Added option to hide close button.